Writing your Boss a Thank You Note for Lunch

-I encourage you to write him a hand written thank you note.
 There are many possible reasons to write the boss a thank-you note following lunch.
-This post will cover the when, why, how to, and a few tips.

 If the boss takes you out to lunch individually, follow up with a thank-you note.

-There are two exceptions, 1. if the boss is having lunch with you to fire you or lay you off then a thank you note is not recommended.
-2. the boss is also a close friend and you go out often together.
-This would fall under the casual lunch situation.
+1. If the boss is having lunch with you to fire you or lay you off, then a thank you note is not recommended.

-Perhaps, your boss took you out to recognize you for a promotion or reward.
+Perhaps your boss took you out to recognize you for a promotion or reward.
 Maybe lunch is part of an award.

 Even if the boss is spending company money to cover the lunch, you should still write a thank you.
 In this case, the lunch is more about the time spent with you than where the money came from to pay the bill.

-Hand write the thank you note and then hand it to him.
+Handwrite the thank you note and then hand it to him.
 Or leave it on his desk.
 Or if your business/office has a mailbox system, leave it in his mailbox.
 Asking the boss for his home address is not professional.

 When choosing the design, pick a theme that you know your boss will like.
 Or go with a simple classic thank you card that just says “Thank You” or “Thanks” on the front.